 Find the difference between, Angularjs, Reactjs, and VueJs Here.

 For instance, we are developing a messenger app for the business.
-Hence, we will have the main view, i.e., a page-level component that incorporates a reusable contact list component.
-Since we will be further using the contact list component in different areas of the app, it is imperative to make it as reusable as we can.
+Hence, we will have the main view, i.e., a page-level component incorporating a reusable contact list component.
+Since we will be further using the contact list component in different areas of the app, it is imperative to make it as reusable as possible.
 With the ultimate objective of rending the contact list available to us from the server, it is to be done.
 Hence, the messenger component must accept the selections done in the contact list component and implement them aptly in the recipient list.

 Developing AngularJS using the method above is quite contributing to enhancing the performance of the app.
 Besides, it even helps the developer set up highly reusable components for your app.
 So we hope this guide has helped you build reusable components in AngularJS quickly, without any hassle.